zaco87/Paper-Invariance-Localization/README.md

 Code for the paper: Invariant echo localization using bat pinnae

 TLDR:
-load the file A_HRTF_variable.mat to your workspace (full workspace is too large for sharing ~3Gb) use the final variables:
+load the file A_HRTF_variable.mat to your workspace (full workspace is too large for sharing on GitHub ~3Gb - so it is stored on Zenodo: https://doi.org/10.5281/zenodo.7794455 )

+use the final variable:

+A_HRTF_ALMKERB - is the ILD vector of for a system with the provided parameters as mentioned bellow.

 "A_HRTF_ALMKERB{i,Lnt,Mnt,Knt,Ent,Rnt,Bnt}" -> this is the ILD_max vector
 i=1:24 (azimuth angle.
 1-> -60deg, 24-> +60deg, linear distribution. can use the formula: i=An_angle=(-60+((An-1)*120/23)))